prototypefund/Digital_Bargeld-docs/design-documents/002-wallet-exchange-management.rst

     currentTosVersion: string;
     acceptedTosVersion: string;

+    // When (if so) was this exchange last used for withdrawal?
+    lastUsedForWithdrawal: Timestamp | undefined;

     withdrawalRelatedInfo?: {
       // Can the user accept the withdrawal directly?
       // This field is redundant and derivable from other fields.